16 Days in WA - 16 ways to play your part in stopping family and domestic violence

 Learn about family and domestic violence and gender-based violence

-4. Learn about financial abuse and the resources and services available to assist people in these circumstances.
+4. Build your understanding of financial abuse, including how it affects individuals and what support services and resources are available.
 Your toolkit is a good starting point.
 You can also access Bankwest’s information on financial abuse.

-5. Read a book from the reading list put together by the State Library of Western Australia.
-Or, if you are a member of a book club, why not suggest a book from this list to read:
+5. Explore the reading list curated by the State Library of Western Australia.
+If you're in a book club, consider sharing a title from the list for the group’s next read.

-6. Watch and listen to these stories that put survivors of family and domestic violence at the centre:
+6. Watch or listen to these impactful stories that put survivors of family and domestic violence at the centre:

 Take action in your life

-7. Attend the 34th March Against Domestic and Family Violence on 25 November 2024 at Forrest Chase, Perth.
-For more information go to the March Against Domestic and Family Violence - Centre For Women's Safety and Wellbeing webpage
+7. Join the 35th March Against Domestic and Family Violence on 25 November 2025 at Forrest Chase, Perth.
+For more information, go to the Centre For Women's Safety and Wellbeing’s page.

-• Mettle Women is a social enterprise that makes gift hampers and trains and employs people who have experienced homelessness as a result of domestic violence and its profits go back to help: Go to the Mettle website.
+• Mettle Women is a social enterprise that creates gift hampers and trains and employs people who have experienced homelessness due to domestic violence.
+All profits go towards helping support victim-survivors.

-• Donate your pre-loved corporate wear to Dress for Success Western Australia, a grass roots charity that supports the economic independence of WA women in need (including victim-survivors of family and domestic violence) by providing work-appropriate attire and a suite of career programs and workshops.
+• Dress for Success Western Australia is a grass roots charity which supports economic independence of WA women in need (including victim-survivors of family and domestic violence).
+Dressed for Success accepts donations of pre-loved corporate wear and provides a suite of career programs and workshops to support WA women in need.

 • Donate your Containers for Change refund to a relevant charity or cause (choose Human Services in the directory to search for organisations providing services to people experiencing family and domestic violence).

-9. Ask whether your workplace has a policy or program to support victims-survivors of family and domestic violence to stay safe and connected to work.
+9. Find out whether your workplace has a policy or support program in place to help victim-survivors of family and domestic violence stay safe and remain connected to their work.

-10. Talk to your sporting club or organisation about what they are doing to support the campaign and address broader gender-based violence issues.
+10. Start a conversation with your sporting club or organisation about supporting the campaign and what actions to take to address gender-based violence more broadly.

-• You could foster animals through the RSPCA’s Pets in Crisis program which cares for pets of victim-survivors who have had to leave their home due to domestic violence.
+• RSPCA’s Pets in Crisis program is about fostering and caring for pets of victim-survivors who have had to leave their home due to domestic violence.
 The program enables the animals to be cared for safely, until the victim-survivor can be reunited with them.

 • For dentist professionals, the Healing Smiles program provides subsidised dental treatment to victims of family and domestic violence.

-12. By far, the largest cohort of victim-survivors in our community is children and young people. - talk to your children and other young people in your life about respectful relationships and check out The Conversation Guide.
+12. Talk to your children and other young people in your life about respectful relationships.
+Check out The Conversation Guide.
+Help them to recognise red flags like jealousy, manipulation, or control.

-Always remember to be safe.
-These conversations and actions can be difficult and result in necessary discomfort but should never come at the expense of your personal safety and dignity.
+Always prioritise your safety.
+These conversations and actions can be challenging and may involve discomfort, but they should never compromise your personal wellbeing or dignity.

 Get involved in the 16 Days in WA campaign